bootphon/seshat/docs/source/manager-tutorial.rst

 .. figure::  ../images/oral_task_tier.png
    :align:   center

 Second, use the "+" button to add another tier.
-This one, called `SUBJECT`, will be for the subjet's speech .
+This one, called `SUBJECT`, will be for the subject's speech .
 Annotations for this tier cannot be checked (it's arbitrary text), thus, leave "Validation Options" to "None".